 It was raining when I left work.
 About ten of us showed up, all women, to the teacher’s small home.
 Cheryl was roughly my age, and she seemed gentle, with a nurturing demeanor.
 We gathered around her while she stood at her stove.
 I maneuvered my big belly close to the front for the best view, and watched as Cheryl carefully dropped calendula blossoms, chamomile buds, nettle, rosemary, and other herbs into a pot of boiling water, explaining each ingredient’s purpose and benefits.
 A curl of steam wafted from the pot, and the kitchen filled with herbal, comforting scents.
 I was enchanted.
 I wrote down everything Cheryl said, recording the ingredients, instructions, and every book recommendation for DIY beauty creations.

 When it came time for Cheryl to divvy up her mixture, pouring a little bit into each attendee’s bottle, I all but elbowed my way forward.
 A genuine fascination had awakened within me.
-It was instant; intuitive.
+It was instant, intuitive.
 Already I felt as if this was my thing.
 I went home with a newfound fire of inspiration I’d never felt before.

-Soon I had a stack of books and was spending all of my after-work hours at the stove making soaps, shampoo bars, conditioners, lotions, foot creams, tinctures.
+Soon I had a stack of books and was spending all of my after-work hours at the stove making soaps, shampoo bars, conditioners, lotions, foot creams, and tinctures.
 When I didn’t get something right or when something went wrong, I wanted to tinker and figure it out, or start from scratch; the process kept my attention.
 This new passion for making natural personal care products consumed me.
 Any time I walked into a store, I found myself in that aisle, picking up soaps and shampoos, studying ingredients, and concocting a plan of how I could make my own better version.
 It was all I wanted to do.

 While the books I brought home contained hundreds of pages dedicated to all varieties of tinctures and lotions, they listed just a few scant recipes for deodorant.
 I was surprised; deodorant was such an important part of daily body care, and I knew there were health concerns around some of the ingredients used in traditional formulations.
-I’d tried nearly every natural kind on the market (nearly all lavender-scented) and was always let down by how ineffective they were.
-In fact, I’d given up entirely on natural deodorant and had resigned myself to using a stick of Soft N Dri.
+I’d tried nearly every natural kind on the market (nearly all lavender scented) and was always let down by how ineffective they were.
+In fact, I’d given up entirely on natural deodorant and had resigned myself to using a stick of Soft & Dri.
 But now that I had made my own shampoo and conditioner, with my cabinets filling up with coconut oil and essential oils of all kinds, maybe I could solve this myself.
 Determined, I draped my apron over my swollen belly, tied it around my waist, and got to work.
-I didn’t know it yet, but in that kitchen, while I waited for one new life to come into the world, another legacy was about to be born, too.
+I didn’t know it yet, but in that kitchen, while I waited for one new life to come into the world, another legacy was about to be born too.

 What to make of it